 Prevention Over Inspection

-Quality doesn’t come free.
+Quality doesn’t come for free.
 The Cost of Quality (COQ) is the money spent dealing with issues during the project, and then after the project, to fix any failures.
-These are broken up into two categories: cost of conformance and cost of nonconformance.
+These are broken up into two categories: cost of conformance and cost of non-conformance.

 The cost of nonconformance refers to internal failure costs.
-These consist of having to rework something or even scrap it entirely.
+These consist of reworking something or even scrapping it entirely.
 Further costs can come from liabilities, warranty work and lost business.

 Applying this concept also means constantly monitoring and documenting any issues that come up, so you can then use the lessons learned when managing future projects.
 This way, you run a more efficient project and likely won’t repeat mistakes.

-Online Gantt charts make scheduling the monitoring and tasks related to quality management simple.
-Most software allows you to upload a task list or spreadsheet, which is then instantly populated on a timeline.
-All you need to do is add the duration of each task and assign it.
+ProjectManager has online Gantt charts that make scheduling and monitoring tasks related to quality management simple.
+With ProjectManager, you can upload a task list or spreadsheet, which is then instantly populated on a timeline.

-This tool can also provide a great collaborative platform for your team.
-Each task is usually able to link to supporting documents, images and other files, as well as offering a dialogue where team members can talk about the task and resolve any issues that arise.
+Our online Gantt charts also provide a great collaborative platform for your team.
+Each task is usually able to link to supporting documents, images and other files, as well as offer a dialogue where team members can talk about the task and resolve any issues that arise.

-Quality is important in any project, and to ensure quality, the right tools are needed to monitor the quality management.
-ProjectManager.com is a cloud-based software with a real-time dashboard and an online Gantt chart that make monitoring and reporting on quality easy.
+Quality is important in any project, and to ensure quality, the right tools are needed to monitor quality management.
+ProjectManager is online software with a real-time dashboard and an online Gantt chart that makes monitoring and reporting on quality easy.
 See for yourself by taking this free 30-day trial.